Do you have a hobby that requires a workshop?

-Once you have the space built up (or the structure you’re using clear) then it’s an opportunity to prepare the space.
+Once you have space built-up (or the structure you’re using clear) then it’s an opportunity to prepare the space.
 You might need to insulate the walls or put down the right floor covering.
 For example, if you’re working with cars that will be spilling oil or other messes are likely to occur then you’ll want a floor covering that’s easy to clean.
-The same is true of the walls if there are likely to be splashes and spills, you’ll want a covering that can be wiped down or at least a wipeable paint.
+The same is true of the walls if there are likely to be splashes and spills.
+You need covering that you can easily wipe down or at least a wipeable paint.

 Get the lighting right

 The lighting is crucial in the workshop.
 You need to be able to see whatever it is you’re working on!
 A good overhead light is a start, you might also need smaller, adjustable lamps for up-close projects.
 Your workshop might not always have windows and the best natural light, so it’s important to make up for this.
 Smart lighting can be useful, you can control the brightness and temperature of the light right from your smartphone or voice-activated speaker.